tanrax/org-social/README.md

 Otherwise, you can use a [public Relay node](/org-social-relay-list.txt).

+## Other Cool Things You Can Do

+Beyond the standard social networking use cases, Org Social's simplicity and flexibility open up some creative possibilities:

+- **Personal Blog System with RSS Feed**: Since the Relay generates **individual RSS feeds for each feed**, you can use Org Social as a lightweight blogging platform.
+- **Private Forums and Discussion Spaces**: You can use Org Social to create **private forums** where everyone writes in Org Mode.
+- **Decentralized Event Planning**: Use Org Social to organize events, share details, and manage RSVPs in a decentralized manner.
+- **Public bookmark manager**: Use your `social.org` file to save and categorize bookmarks using Org Mode's native link and tagging features.

 ## Community

 We have official accounts that you can follow right from the start: